-What the COP meetings show is the importance of bringing people together, to discuss, debate and make decisions, that will ultimately affect everyone on the planet.
+What the COP meetings showed was the importance of bringing people together, to discuss, debate and make decisions, that ultimately affect everyone on the planet.
 When the conference took place in Paris (for COP21) every country agreed to limit global warming to well below two degrees, and to aim for 1.5 degrees.
-Paris set the destination and Glasgow must make it a reality.
+Paris set the destination and Glasgow made it a reality.
 It is widely recognised in the conference and convention industry that the legacy of conferences and the impact that they have on positive change is what makes them so important - for example, conferences in the field of oncology are ultimately aiming to improve the survival rates of people living with cancer.
 The same goes for COP - its purpose is to ensure a better outcome for our planet and all that inhabit it.

 And the conference industry has its part to play in reducing its impact on the environment.
 We're finding a clear shift in decision making around what clients expect of venues, suppliers and destinations in relation to making events more sustainable.

 Events can have a substantial impact on the natural and built environment and at SEC, we are in the advanced stages of developing an ambitious sustainability and energy strategy, which focuses on clear goals, innovative technologies, and best practice, together with a clear plan for implementation.

 COP increased our focus but it's a journey we've been on for some time.
 The electricity we use comes from 100% renewable sources, we are reducing energy and water wastage, employing energy efficiency technologies and increasing recycling rates.
 We constantly maintain and upgrade our plant and machinery to make sure it's as energy efficient as possible and employ a dedicated environment and waste manager.

 In 2021, we launched our new food strategy which ensures that sustainable, responsible, and healthier choices sit at the heart of our venue's events, further underlining SEC's reputation as a world class venue.